Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/342-specify-the-restore-destination/3423-restore-as-an-amazon-ec2-instance-elastic-block-store-volume-or-machine-image.md

-## 3.4.2.3 - Restore to an Amazon EC2 Instance, Elastic Block Store Volume, or Machine Image
+## Restore to Amazon EC2 Instance, EBS Volume or AMI

 You can restore your disk image to any of the following destinations: